-The trees and scrub are suitable for nesting birds.
-Removal of any nesting habitat should only take place outside the bird breeding season (March-August inclusive).
+The building, trees, scrub and ruderal vegetation are suitable for nesting birds.
+Removal of any nesting habitat (trees and scrub) or demolition of the building should only take place outside the bird breeding season (March to August inclusive).
 If this is not possible, areas of suitable nesting habitat should be hand searched by a suitably experienced ecologist prior to removal.
 Any nests would need to be retained until the young had fledged, and fenced off to prevent disturbance.